MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/understand-charts-underlying-data-chart-representation.md

 > [!NOTE]
 >  Although the data description XML string is validated again the visualization data description schema, the FetchXML query inside the `<FetchCollection>` element is not.
 The FetchXML query is validated against the FetchXML schema.
 For more information, see [FetchXML schema](../common-data-service/fetchxml-schema.md).

- If the chart is a comparison chart, the `<FetchCollection>` element will contain two *group by* clauses.
+ If the chart is a comparison chart, the `<FetchCollection>` element will contain two groups by* clauses.

 ### The \<CategoryCollection> element

  The `<CategoryCollection>` element contains information about the category (horizontal) and the series (vertical) axes in a chart.

 -   Each `<Category>` sub-element has a child element called `<MeasureCollection>` that maps to the `<Series>` element in the presentation description XML.
 A single series chart has a single `<MeasureCollection>` child element whereas a multi-series chart will have multiple `<MeasureCollection>` child elements, each mapped to the respective `<Series>` element in the presentation description XML.